Immortality-IMT/Web3-PVP---Winner-Takes-Crypto/README.md

-# Web3 PVP Winner Takes Crypto
+# Web3 PvP Winner Takes Crypto

-PVP, stands for player versus player.
+PvP, stands for player versus player.

 An Eth contract where two parties enter into a contract, they both put some amount of crypto in to play and depending on the outcome of the game, the winner takes all the crypto.